 - 6.7 The appraisal of the options in relation to the delivery of individual SUEs highlighted that each of the site specific options would have a range of positive and negative impacts.
 It also highlighted that in a number of instances the key differences between the options related to the degree of certainty that an impact would take place and the timeframes over which it would occur.
-Appendix G provides a matrix that summarises the performance of each of the options for the individual SUEs. - 6.8 An appraisal has also been undertaken of two alternative sites.
+Appendix H provides a matrix that summarises the performance of each of the options for the individual SUEs. - 6.8 An appraisal has also been undertaken of two alternative sites.
 The first of these, Land at Lydiate Lane, is a re-appraisal of the site which was appraised earlier in the Plan preparation process.
 This appraisal considered the implications of a proposed amendment to the boundary of this site.
 It concluded that the revisions to the site boundary would reduce the extent to which the potential development of the site would have a negative impact on certain environmental objectives.
 Nevertheless, the appraisal also considered that the modifications reduced the extent to which it would have a positive impact on several social and economic objectives. - 6.9 The other alternative site that was appraised was Land at Burtons Way.
 It was concluded that this site has the potential to have a positive impact on some sustainability objectives, including those that relate to providing good quality housing; improving the accessibility of goods and services; reducing the need to travel; and enhancing the vitality and viability of Knowsley's town and local centres.
 Nevertheless, due to the relatively limited capacity of the location, the SA considered that the potential development of the Land at Burtons Way would not have a significant impact on many of the objectives.
-In addition, the appraisal process has also highlighted that the proposed use of the site for housing could have a negative or uncertain impact on several sustainability objectives. - 6.10 The appraisal of the modifications to the Core Strategy policies concluded that, in many instances, the proposed alterations would not significantly alter the performance of the policies in the SA process.
-This is demonstrated in Appendix G which provides a matrix that summarises the performance of each of these amended policies in the SA process in comparison to the version of the policies that was included in the Core Strategy: Local Plan Submission document.
+In addition, the appraisal process has also highlighted that the proposed use of the site for housing could have a negative or uncertain impact on several sustainability objectives.

+6.10 The appraisal of the modifications to the Core Strategy policies concluded that, in many instances, the proposed alterations would not significantly alter the performance of the policies in the SA process.
+This is demonstrated in Appendix H which provides a matrix that summarises the performance of each of these amended policies in the SA process in comparison to the version of the policies that was included in the Core Strategy: Local Plan Submission document.
 There are however a number of instances where the modifications to the policies change the level of certainty that an impact will occur.
 In addition, a number of the amendments alter the timeframe over which an impact will occur.
+Policies CS15 and CS27 have been re-appraised to take into account the proposed further modifications to this policy.
+This re-appraisal concluded that the proposed further modifications would not significantly alter the performance of the policies in the SA process.